-We love our church!
-We could keep doing what we loved and not have to raise support.
+We loved our church!
+We could've keep doing what we loved and not had to raise support.
 Was that ever tempting.
-But as we read Ephesians 3:20 and prayed, we realized going on staff with The Navigators at that time was part of the good works God prepared in advance for us to do.
+But as we read Ephesians 2:10 and prayed, we realized going on staff with The Navigators at that time was part of the good works God prepared in advance for us to do.